Stop Employer Retaliation In Its Tracks

 The legal team at Rosenberg Sprovach Attorneys at Law is specifically trained to identify issues that give rise to any form of retaliation claims.
 With more than 35 years of combined experience, we use our knowledge of state and federal law to help you protect your rights and end unfair treatment.

-The issue that causes the most concern for potential clients is the fear of being retaliated against for bringing a claim against their employer and this is what will be addressed in this section.
-For example, we see many situations where an employee is working for the same company for a long period of time and does not want to do anything that will place her career in jeopardy.
+The issue that causes the most concern for potential clients is the fear of retaliation for bringing a claim against their employers, and this is what we will will address in this section.
+For example, we see many situations in which an employee is working for the same company for a long period of time and does not want to do anything that will place her career in jeopardy.
 She sees that things at the job start to change.
 Opportunities to promote are not there to the extent that they used to be.
 Younger people are getting better chances to move up in the company at the rate that she used to.
 She thinks that this may be based on something illegal such as race, age or national origin but is afraid to rock the boat for fear of retaliation.